shelcia/noobcodes-docs/docs/microsoft/remove-comments.md

 Finally, implicit newline characters can be deleted by block comments.
 Please see the examples below for details.

-After removing the comments from the source code, return the source code in the same format.
+After removing the comments from the source code, return _the source code in the same format_.

 #### Example 1: